 Powerboats sold in the United States must be manufactured to meet the standards of certification required by the United States Coast Guard.
 In addition, boats manufactured for sale in the European Community must be certified to meet the European Community's imported manufactured products standards.
 These certifications specify standards for the design and construction of powerboats.
 We believe that all of our boats will meet these standards.
-In addition, safety of recreational boats is subject to federal regulation under the Boat Safety Act of 1971, which requires boat manufactures to recall products for replacement of parts or components that have demonstrated defects affecting safety.
+In addition, safety of recreational boats is subject to federal regulation under the Boat Safety Act of 1971, which requires boat manufacturers to recall products for replacement of parts or components that have demonstrated defects affecting safety.
 Twin Vee has instituted recalls for defective component parts produced by certain of its third-party suppliers.
 None of Twin Vee's recalls has had a material adverse effect on it.
-We expect to begin production of our two FX1 electric boats and commence selling to end user customers by late 2023.
 Once we have commenced production of our electric boats, we intend to institute recalls for any defective component parts produced by our third-party suppliers.